JohanesB/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 11: Write a function that prints all natural numbers from n to 98, followed by a new line
+task 13: a program that computes and prints the sum of all the multiples of 3 or 5 below 1024